Baza207/LHSlideBar/README.md

 LHSlideBar has some pre-set variables for slide animation time, fade out alpha and scale down amount.
 These dont have to be changed, though if you want to you can.

 ***`@property (assign, nonatomic) CGFloat slideBarOffset`***
 Size of the space on the side of the slide bar when it is open.
-It must be less than half the width of the slide bar.
+It must be less than half the width of the slide bar controller.

 ***`@property (assign, nonatomic) CGFloat scaleAmount`***
 Scale of the current view controller.
 0.0 to 1.0 - 1.0 being 100%